ooodummy/renderer/README.md

 - D3D11 Implementation
   - Textures
-    - Research general information about textures to get a better understanding of how things such as an SRV are handled and how I can draw a texture after setting it in my pixel shader.
+    - Research general information about textures to get a better understanding of how things such as an SRV are handled and how I can decorate a texture after setting it in my pixel shader.
   - [ ] Make sure that proper formats are utilized in all the parts of the pipeline, I don't know how I should easily assess what works best for each situation though.
   - [ ] Resizing the depth view stencil causes an exception when the window is minimized.